umbraco/UmbracoDocs/Reference/Events/ContentService-Events/index.md

 versionFrom: 8.0.0
 versionRemoved: 9.0.0
-meta.Title: "Umbraco ContentService Events" meta.Description: "Information on the various events available in the ContentService"
+meta.Title: "Umbraco ContentService Events"
+description: "Information on the various events available in the ContentService"
 ---

 # ContentService Events